sankantsu/satysfi.nvim/README.md

 ### `nvim-treesitter` integration

-This plugin registers `tree-sitter-satysfi` as a treesitter parser.
+This plugin registers [`tree-sitter-satysfi`](https://github.com/monaqa/tree-sitter-satysfi) as a treesitter parser.
-You can install treesitter parser for satysfi by `:TSInstall satysfi` or setting `ensure_installed`.
+You can install satysfi parser with `:TSInstall satysfi` or setting `ensure_installed = "satysfi"`.

 This plugin also contains query files from `tree-sitter-satysfi`, so you have no need to manually copy these files yourself.